hhakk/lazycss/README.md

 ## Features

-* Probably smaller than the CSS you're currently using
+* Probably smaller than the CSS you're currently using (under 200 lines excluding comments)
+* No need to minify
 * Configurable with variables (fonts, colors easily changed)
 * Responsive sidebar with `<aside>` -element.
 * Responsive navbar (with logo placement) by just writing